Chonma-ho: Production history

-In August 2010 North Korean media revealed images of its new main battle tank the Pokpung-ho (also known as the M-2002), which had been rumoured to have been under development since the early 1990s and to have undergone performance trials in 2002.
-While precise details of its capabilities remain unclear, the Pokpung-ho appears to be simply a further improvement of the Ch'ŏnma-ho.
+In August 2010 North Korean media revealed images of its new main battle tank the P'okp'ung (also known as the M-2002), which had been rumoured to have been under development since the early 1990s and to have undergone performance trials in 2002.
+While precise details of its capabilities remain unclear, the P'okp'ung appears to be simply a further improvement of the Ch'ŏnma.

 Deployment history

-It is unknown which units of the Korean People's Army might be outfitted with the Ch'ŏnma-ho.
-It is clear that the Ch'ŏnma-ho is a general replacement for previously employed tanks, including the T-34, T-62 and Type 59 medium tanks.
-It is very possible that the Ch'ŏnma-ho will equip the spearhead and elite of North Korea's armoured forces.
+It is unknown which units of the Korean People's Army might be outfitted with the Ch'ŏnma.
+It is clear that the Ch'ŏnma is a general replacement for previously employed tanks, including the T-34, T-62 and Type 59 medium tanks.
+It is very possible that the Ch'ŏnma will equip the spearhead and elite of North Korea's armoured forces.
 They are apparently deployed in sufficient numbers to be strategically significant.
-There might be as many as 800 T-62s in addition to the over 1000 Ch'ŏnma-ho's in the North Korean army, of which any number could be one of the five Ch'ŏnma-ho variants.
+There might be as many as 800 T-62s in addition to the over 1000 Ch'ŏnma's in the North Korean army, of which any number could be one of the five Ch'ŏnma variants.

-Ethiopia purchased and used Chonma-ho tanks against rebels during the Ethiopian Civil War.
-Some Chonma-ho tanks were found abandoned when rebels overran the capital Addis Ababa.
+Ethiopia purchased and used Ch'ŏnma tanks against rebels during the Ethiopian Civil War.
+Some Ch'ŏnma tanks were found abandoned when rebels overran the capital Addis Ababa.